-- American Express: You can earn American Express Membership Rewards points with a variety of cards, including The Platinum Card® from American Express and the American Express® Gold Card.
+- American Express: You can earn American Express Membership Rewards points with a variety of cards.
 While these points transfer to many different airline and hotel programs, most cardmembers can also redeem them for statement credits.
 This is usually not a great deal since you only get around 0.6 cents per point in value when doing so, but if you have a lot of points to burn and need some money in a pinch, this could be an option.

-- Capital One: Capital One Miles, such as the ones you earn with the Capital One® Venture® Rewards Credit Card and the Capital One® VentureOne® Rewards Credit Card, can be redeemed at a rate of 1 cent apiece for travel, either as a statement credit against a previous purchase, or for new bookings made through the Capital One online travel portal.
+- Capital One: Capital One Miles can be redeemed at a rate of 1 cent apiece for travel, either as a statement credit against a previous purchase, or for new bookings made through the Capital One online travel portal.
 However, cardmembers can usually redeem miles for statement credits toward other purchases at a lower rate (often around half a cent per mile), which might be worth it in certain situations.
-Through June 30, 2020, folks with either of these cards can "erase" eligible restaurant takeout and delivery purchases as well as certain streaming services for a rate of 1 cent per mile.

-- Chase: Chase Ultimate Rewards points are worth about 1 cent apiece as cash back toward statement credits.
-You can earn Ultimate Rewards points with several cards in the Chase lineup, including the Chase Sapphire Reserve®.
+- Chase: Chase Ultimate Rewards® points are worth about 1.5 cents apiece as cash back toward statement credits.
+You can earn Chase Ultimate Rewards® points with several cards in the Chase lineup.

 Before you go this route, calculate the value you will get from redeeming your hard-earned points for cash back, and make sure that doing so is worth it for your needs.